BeppeMarnell/tfKeras-cheatsheet/README.md

 # tfKeras-cheatsheet
 I have been recently working intensively with tensorflow/keras for my master's thesis and I have gathered code that if I had beforehand, it could have saved me some time.
 I will try to update this repository constantly with good and useful stuff.
 Contribuitions are welcomed.

-- More is to come, sorry if the following is a little bit messy.
+- More is coming, sorry if the following is a little bit messy.

 # Table of contents